EfeAraz/RSA-Socket/README.md

 ## TODO
-- [ ] Connect client to server and send messages
+- [x] Connect client to server and send messages
 - [ ] send encrypted messages to server
 - [ ] send public key to server
 - [ ] send public key from server to other client
 - [ ] implement sendmsg / sendmmsg (man)
 - [ ] Protection against DoS and other types of attacks
+- [ ] add salt to messages/keys
 ---
 # Description
 C++ Project that uses OpenSSL's high level cryptographic functions (evp) to encyrpt/decrypt messages and send/recieve messages using sockets